Rudxain/Amotify/README.md

 # Amotify

 Inspired by Nintendo DS.
 An Android app that plays specific audio/music based on foreground app.
-It can be a playlist for each app or just 1 audio for a list of apps.
+It can be a playlist for each app or only 1 audio for a list of apps.
 Name is derived from "app" + "motif", and the prefix reminds me of ඞamogus, lol.

 Default audio could be none (only listed apps play audio, any other app is silent), or all-sound (all apps play a place-holder audio, except the ones explicitly set to silent).